 How to Use this Template

 This template is a tool that should be customized to fit the circumstances and needs of your facility.
-The information included in this template incorporates “best practices” applicable to skilled nursing facilities (SNFs), including the Nursing Home Incident Command System (NHICS).
+The information included in this template incorporates “best practices” applicable to skilled nursing facilities (SNFs), including the Facility Incident Command System (LTCICS).
 All template content should be carefully reviewed by your facility’s emergency management team and administrators for relevance, accuracy and completeness; sections should be modified, added or deleted as necessary to meet those goals.
 The template is provided in Microsoft Word format so it can be easily modified.

-For example, Appendix M contains standardized NHICS forms.
-If your facility does not use certain NHICS forms, Appendix M should be modified to reflect the NHICS forms (or other forms) that your facility uses as part of its emergency management program.
+For example, Appendix M contains standardized LTCICS forms.
+If your facility does not use certain LTCICS forms, Appendix M should be modified to reflect the LTCICS forms (or other forms) that your facility uses as part of its emergency management program.

 Here are some key items to address within the template: